Andrey-oss/dragon-drain-wpa3-airgeddon-plugin/README.md

  - Thanks to [OscarAkaElvis] for his help in the development of the plugin
  - Thanks to [xpz3] for the research to adapt the original attack to work with all chipsets

-## TODO List
- - Do the final review of the language strings by native speaker translators

 [airgeddon]: https://github.com/v1s1t0r1sh3r3/airgeddon
 [OscarAkaElvis]: https://github.com/OscarAkaElvis
 [xpz3]: https://github.com/xpz3